Statistical Agnostic Regression: a machine learning method to validate regression models: Introduction

-In this paper, we propose the use of SLT to formulate a statistical test for assessing the significance of ML regression models.
-Initially, we establish an upper bound on the expected loss of a (linear) support vector regressor under the worst-case scenario.
-Subsequently, we compare the actual risk with that obtained under the null hypothesis, similar to the 50\% rate in a classification problem, meaning there is no linear relationship between the predictors and the observed variables.
-Whenever the corrected risk is less than this threshold, we reject the null hypothesis and conclude that, with at least a probability $\eta$, there is a linear relationship between the predictor and observation.
+Another explored possibility for testing significance is to apply classical analysis on the residuals produced by these AI approaches, which heavily relies on the assumptions of classical statistics, such as Gaussianity.
+Nonetheless, deep feature extraction analyses are typically conducted in low-dimensional spaces using linear classifiers \cite{vandermaaten08, Jimenez22, Gorriz2021}.
+In this paper, we propose the use of SLT to formulate a non-parametric statistical test for assessing the significance of ML regression models.
+Initially, we establish an upper bound on the actual risk (expected loss) of a (linear) support vector regressor under the worst-case scenario.
+Subsequently, we compare the bounded actual risk with that obtained under the null hypothesis $H_0$, similar to the 50\% rate in a classification problem, meaning there is no linear relationship between the predictors and the observed variables.
+Whenever the \emph{corrected} risk is less than this threshold, we reject $H_0$ and conclude that, with at least a probability $1-\eta$, there is a linear relationship between the predictor and observation.